MY INTENTIONAL LIVING JOURNEY: STEPS TO A SIMPLE AND INTENTIONAL LIFE

 If you want to get started right now, grab your free copy of my popular Declutter Starter Kit.

-However, I soon learnt that the benefits of decluttering were only as good as long as they lasted!
+Getting rid of my clutter was great but I soon learnt that the benefits of decluttering were only as good as long as they lasted!
 The clutter soon crept back if I didn’t stay on top of it and those benefits disappeared as fast as the clutter reappeared.
 It was so frustrating!

-To quote Joshua Becker from Becoming Minimalist – “Minimalism is the intentional promotion of the things we most value, and the removal of anything that distracts us from it.”
+“Minimalism is the intentional promotion of the things we most value, and the removal of anything that distracts us from it.”Joshua Becker

 - I wanted less stress in my life so I was happier and calmer

 - Less clutter in my home so it was easier to keep clean and tidy

 - Less complicated finances so I could save more, donate more and spend more on experiences (rather than stuff)

 - Less fancy recipes that took less time to prepare but were just as yummy